 Without changing the fundamental principles of the car that we sought in the CIVIC, we have given the car new value and completed it with a richness as a human-centered car.

-The winning design’s use of negative space is simply brilliant.
+The winning design’s use of negative space was simply brilliant.
 It’s amazing how slim the resulting dashboard actually is, and how small a volume it takes up in the cabin.
 It helped the Accord seem larger than it was, contributing to the upscale feel that Honda was aiming for.

 Images courtesy of Honda.